-Friends University is offering a student insurance policy available for all Friends University students through Student Assurance Services.
-This plan was selected based on the comments and recommendations of a number of students concerned about the rising cost of health insurance coverage.
+Friends University is offering a student insurance policy available to Friends University students through United Healthcare.
 We believe this plan provides a very good level of coverage for the smallest premium obtainable.
 All F-1 International students are required to sign up for this plan.
 As a new international student joining Friends University for the first time, you will be automatically charged for this plan as part of your initial deposit and will be enrolled by your International Advisor.
-If you have questions pertaining to this policy or would like more information you may email email@example.com or firstname.lastname@example.org or call 316-295-5675.
+If you have questions pertaining to this policy or would like more information you may email email@example.com.
 You may also ask your admissions representative.

-The PPO Network is First Health.
-A provider directory can be found at www.firsthealth.com.
+The PPO Network is Cigna.
+A provider directory can be found here.
 Please note that benefits may not be covered if services are provided by an out of network provider.

 To protect our International students and ensure that they will be able to receive necessary medical care, Friends University requires all F-1 visa holders to purchase health insurance.
 The University sponsored plan offers benefits that are unique to the needs of F-1 students that most insurance plans do not cover, including medical evacuation and repatriation.
 F-1 students will be unable to register for classes until they are able to show proof of payment for enrollment into the university sponsored health insurance plan for the academic year.
 The International Advisor may make exceptions to this requirement on a case by case basis.
 An example of a possible exception would be if a current F-1 student’s SEVIS program end date is scheduled to occur in less than 1 year, the student may be allowed to purchase coverage for a semester rather than a year.
 Students with more than 1 year left in their program will be required to purchase yearly premiums.